Quality assurance as a project manager: 5 tips & thoughts

 Total Quality Management (TQM):

-Total Quality Management is a comprehensive approach to improving quality in all areas of the company.
+Total Quality Management is a comprehensive approach to improving quality in all areas of a company.
 The focus is on the continuous improvement of processes, products and the organizational structure.
 TQM emphasizes the involvement of all employees in the quality process and strives to define and continuously exceed quality standards.
 This holistic approach creates a culture of quality orientation throughout the company.

 I would like to add a few concrete tips for your agile project to these rather abstract approaches to the topic of quality assurance.
 The tips are intended to contribute to a better delivery of results at the end of the project.